-RLF reporting is activated to the gNB as a special Trace Session where the Job Type indicates RLF reporting only.
-The detailed procedure is shown in figure 4.3.3.1 where one UE experiences an RLF event and the reestablishment is successful to the source gNB.
+RLF reporting is activated to the gNB as a special Trace Session where the Job Type parameter indicates RLF report only.
+The detailed procedure is shown in Figure 4.3.3.1 where one UE experiences an RLF event and the reestablishment is successful to the source gNB.